 A great piece of software that can help you build amazing personalized experiences, create meaningful customer engagements and increase your client retention is DRIP.
 They are the leader in drip marketing and have plenty of free resources to help you get started.

 Even though your drip campaign is automatic, it doesn’t mean you should just let it run.
-It’s important that you spend the necessary time to analyze the behavior and performance of segments and see where you can make adjustments in order to improve your desired results.
+It’s important that you spend the necessary time to analyze the behavior and performance of segments.
+See where you can make adjustments in order to improve your desired results.

 It’s not enough to just create a drip campaign and call it quits.
 You have to constantly monitor it and adjust its components.
 Through careful measuring and optimization you can improve your drip campaign.

 Pro Tip: Don’t default to analyzing every single performance from the start.
-Start with the most important first and work on optimizing the ones that are relevant to your business and customer behaviors.
+Start with the most important first, and work on optimizing the ones that are relevant to your business.

-If you don’t accurately measure the performance of your drip marketing campaign at each stage and the relevant list segments you can’t gain the necessary insight to make important improvements which can drive more revenue.
+If you don’t accurately measure the performance of your drip marketing campaign at each stage, you can’t gain the necessary insight to make important improvements which can drive more revenue.

 As we mentioned, you don’t have to analyze every single performance metric from the start.
 You need to find the one that is relevant to your bottom line and slowly optimize its moving parts.
 But how can this be done and what does the analysis look like?